ALCC01/nodeogram/docs/index.rst

    bot.init();
    bot.on('message', message => message.reply("Hello World!"));

 And you are done.
-You can more extensive examples in the :doc:`quickstart`
+You can see more extensive examples in the :doc:`quickstart`

 =======
 License